erikd/hjsmin/README.markdown

 Changes
 -------

+0.1.0 - Major update to work with language-javascript 0.5.1.
+All changes should be internal.
+        Update of build process to make use of Cabal testing support, and Travis CI.

 0.0.15 - Fix GHC 7.4.1 compile compatibility.
 Patch accepted from github.com/luite

 0.0.14 - Allow unicode characters in comments